 New Orleans Child Molestation Defense Attorney

 Generally, in Louisiana, molestation of a juvenile is the commission by anyone over the age 17 of any lewd or lascivious act upon the person or in the presence of any child under the age 17.
 There must be an age difference of greater than 2 years between the two persons.
 The law requires that the act be committed with the intention of arousing or gratifying the sexual desires of either person, by the use of force, violence, duress, menace, psychological intimidation, threat of great bodily harm, or by the use of influence by virtue of a position of control or supervision over the juvenile.
-Molestation is a serious felony and a conviction can lead to lengthy prison terms as well as registration as a sex offender.
+Molestation is a serious sex crime and a conviction can lead to lengthy prison terms as well as registration as a sex offender.

 Accusations of molestation are often the result of mandatory reporting laws.
 Professionals like teachers, social workers, clergy, or medical staff must report suspicions to law enforcement when a child displays symptoms suggesting sexual abuse.
 Common symptoms include physical bruises, emotional outbursts, and personality changes in the child.
 A good sex crimes defense attorney knows that quite often these symptoms are indicative of an issue other than child molestation.
 False child molestation reports are common.
 Parental custody battles, family disputes, and a child’s emotional disorders often play into wrongful allegations of the crime.